Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

-\textit{Conclusions}—We have theoretically demonstrated that in nonsymmorphic magnetic Weyl semimetals such as those in the ReAlX family, the multi-${\bf Q}$ cycloid magnetic orders, which can form a Skyrmion lattice, significantly alters the electronic and transport properties.
-The Skyrmion lattice, stabilized by an in-plane Zeeman field, introduces magnetic Brillouin zone, leading to the emergence of additional Weyl nodes and modified band-folding structures.
-The transverse Hall conductivity shows a distinct response near the phase boundary of non-trivial Skyrmion number, corroborating the intimate link between topological Hall effect and Skyrmion topology.
+\textit{Conclusions}—We have theoretically demonstrated that in nonsymmorphic magnetic Weyl semimetals such as those in the ReAlX family, the multi-${\bf Q}$ cycloid magnetic orders, which can form a Skyrmion lattice, significantly {alter} the electronic and transport properties.
+The Skyrmion lattice, stabilized by an in-plane Zeeman field, introduces magnetic Brillouin zone, leading to the emergence of additional Weyl nodes and modified band-folding structures. {The sign-changing behavior of the transverse Hall conductivity corroborates the intimate link between Weyl fermion and Skyrmion topology}.
 The temperature scaling of resistivity deviates from conventional Fermi-liquid theory, exhibiting a non-Fermi liquid power-law behavior, consistent with experimental observations in related materials.
-The scaling relation between anomalous Hall resistivity and longitudinal resistivity reveals that the magnetic order drives the system into a bad-metal regime.
-These results establish a coherent picture of how Skyrmion textures interact with Weyl fermions, leading to anomalous transport signatures and non-Fermi liquid behavior.
-Future work should address the roles of disorder, interactions, and the semiclassical dynamics of wave packets in the Berry phase landscape of Skyrmion lattices.
-This study advances the understanding of correlated topological phases and provides a foundation for exploring exotic quantum phenomena {and future design of novel spintronic devices in nonsymmorphic} magnetic Weyl materials.
+The scaling relation between anomalous Hall resistivity and longitudinal resistivity reveals that the magnetic order drives the system {away from a typical Weyl semimetal.} These results establish a coherent picture of how Skyrmion textures interact with Weyl fermions, leading to anomalous transport signatures and non-Fermi liquid behavior.
+Future work should address the roles of disorder, interactions, and the semiclassical dynamics of wave packets in the Berry phase landscape of Skyrmion lattices. {Furthermore, it would be possible to verify the proposal of explaining the A-phase in SmAlSi as the multi-${\bf Q}$ cycloid magnetic configurations by using the resonant elastic X-ray scattering method \cite{Hirschberger2025,Hirschberger2026}.} Our study advances the understanding of correlated topological phases and provides a foundation for exploring exotic quantum phenomena {and future design of novel spintronic devices in nonsymmorphic} magnetic Weyl materials.

 \acknowledgements

 The authors thank Long Liang for useful discussions.
 This work is supported by the National Natural Science Foundation of China with Grant No. 12174067.